Danakil Depression, Ethiopia

 Day 4 Morning tour of Dallol then back to Makele

-Dallol competes with Erta Ale in trying to blow your mind and if not because of the quickly rising temperature, we could’ve stayed there for much longer absorved in its multi-colored alien world.
+Dallol competes with Erta Ale in trying to blow your mind with its multi-colored alien world.
+If it weren’t for the quickly rising temperature, we could’ve stayed there for much longer.
+See my best pictures from Dallol.

 $550 and 21 flea bites later and I can safely say that it’s worth every dollar, and every single flea bite.